vbookshelf/Offline-MedAi-Console/README.md

 ## Other Uses for the MedAi Console

-- Download the TranslateGemma model and use it to create offline multimodal text and voice translation tools.
+- <strong>Create a Translator</strong>: Download the TranslateGemma model from Ollama (4B or 12B) and use it to create offline multimodal text and voice translation tools.
 Use it to translate documents and as an aid when communicating with patients whose language you don't speak.<br>
-  (Due to patient privacy requirements clinicians can't always use online translation tools.)<br>
+  (Due to patient privacy requirements clinicians (and lawyers) can't always use online translation tools.)<br>
   https://ollama.com/library/translategemma

 <br>